 Much like the other causes of clogs, scale buildups can be quite dangerous for your plumbing and your home if left alone for long enough.
 They can cause pressure to build inside the plumbing until your water entirely stops draining.
 Fortunately, descaling the pipes in your home is the best option.

 Today’s blog will go over some of the reasons why you should regularly get your pipes descaled.
-We’ve also detailed what scale is, so if you suspect that this is why you’re experiencing slowed water or a hard-to-reach clog, just contact our team at Clover Services!
+We’ve also detailed what scale is, so if you suspect that this is why you’re experiencing slowed water or a hard-to-reach clog, just contact our team at Clover Contracting!

 What Is Scale?